kellyegoodman/CSCI-5448-Project/pt/readme.rst

 Installation
 =============
-- put the project folder in your active project directory, like /www/ in wamp server.
+- put the project folder in your active project directory, e.g. /www/ in wamp server.
-- turn on rewrite module.
+- Verify that ModRewrite is enabled in the Apache server configurations and AllowOverride is set to All
 - Change the needed configuration in pt\application\config\
 - import the sql file from /pt/pt.sql in your mysql database